-Uluru lays claim to being Northern Ireland’s only Australian restaurant and Dean – who is originally from Queensland - has created an adventurous menu which, with the exception of exotics, is based mainly on local produce.
-Named suppliers include Moyallen for meats, fish comes from Kilkeel and they grow vegetables and herbs in their own polytunnel.
+Uluru lays claim to being Northern Ireland’s only Australian restaurant and Dean – who is originally from Queensland - creates adventurous menus which, with the exception of exotics, is based mainly on local produce.
+Named suppliers include Moyallen for meats,and the excellent Crossgar poultry, while fish comes from Kilkeel and they grow vegetables and herbs in their own polytunnel.

 While there are Australian influences in the house specialities, local meat and seafood take pride of place - and separate vegetarian menus are also offered at both lunch and dinner.
 Children are welcome and have proper little menu of their own, which includes smaller versions of some of the main menu dishes, including the kangaroo...
 A Josper Charcoal Grill gives many dishes their unique flavour, notably 28-day steaks (dry-aged in a Himalayan salt lined room to maximise tenderness and flavour) and a range of burgers, and there are also stone baked pizzas and some Asian-influenced dishes.